stackrox/stackrox/pkg/features/README.md

 # Feature Flags

-You can use feature flags to control visibility of a feature or a block of code.
-The end user will not see the feature unless the flag is enabled.
+You can use feature flags to control functionality of a feature or a block of code.
+The end user will not benefit from the feature unless the flag is enabled.
-With this, you can control the release of said feature or allow a user to enable/disable some functionality in production.
+With this, you can control the release of said feature.

 Currently, feature flags use environment variables to power the toggles.
+They are not automatically propagated from central to other components, except for the case where central renders an installation bundle: it configures the manifests with the current central state of the feature flags.

-Feature flags can be valuable to ship features in a preview state, to provide the end user a way to disable some functionality or to control any boolean setting.
+Feature flags can be valuable to ship features in a preview state, to provide the end user a way to enable some potentially unstable functionality.

 Difference between feature flags and configuration options (DB, `pkg/env`):